astral-sh/uv/docs/installation.md

 ## PyPI

 For convenience, uv is published to [PyPI](https://pypi.org/project/uv/).
-When installed from PyPI, uv can be built from source but there are prebuilt distributions (wheels) for many platforms.

 If installing from PyPI, we recommend using `pipx` to install uv into an isolated environment: